 This year's entries -- all unpublished and judged by a panel of literary pros -- explored love in the Mile High City from just about every angle.
 Following are the judges' five final picks; hear all of them read live at noon Sunday, August 3, on the fair's Arts Pavilion Stage, where the top three poets will also be awarded with prizes and ribbons.
-See also: Pot pavilion ready for lift-off at Denver County Fair

-Get the Arts and Theater Newsletter
+Get the Arts & Culture Newsletter

 Find out about upcoming performances, exhibitions, openings and special events happening in the Denver art and theater scene.